 12. Do Your Research

-One of the most important things to do before you travel (and, really, the first thing you should do) is some research so that you know what to watch out for in your particular destination.
+One of the most important things to do before you travel is some research.
+Then you know what to watch out for in your particular destination.
 Fortunately, the internet is filled with information about what neighborhoods are safe, what areas you should avoid and what common travel scams are out there.

-Simply Google “Tourist Scams in (Your Destination)” or “Pickpockets in (Your Destination)” to read more about the tactics that are prevalent in that particular area, and you’ll be able to spot a scam right away.
+Simply Google “Tourist Scams in (Your Destination)” or “Pickpockets in (Your Destination).”
+Read more about the tactics that are prevalent in that particular area.
+And you’ll be able to spot a scam right away.

 Remember that, if things do go awry, life happens and works itself out.
 Losing valuables is far from fun, but the fact is that most “things” are ultimately replaceable.
 It’s your travel experiences and memories that really count, and no one can take those away from you.

 Do you have any clever tips of your own for keeping your stuff safe while traveling?
 Let us know in the comments below!